jolivain/trusted-firmware-a/docs/components/secure-partition-manager.rst

 -  Re-purposing the ``PSCI_CPU_ON`` function id.
 It is assumed that even if the input arguments are the same as the ones defined in the PSCI standard, the usage deviates by the fact the secondary EC is not woken up immediately.
-At least for the FF-A EAC where only direct messaging is allowed, it is only after the first direct message invocation that the secondary EC is entered.
+At least for the FF-A v1.0 where only direct messaging is allowed, it is only after the first direct message invocation that the secondary EC is entered.
 This option might be preferred when the same code base is re-used for a VM or